Mostafa-ammer/Machine_Learning_Models/K-Means/KMeans.md

 # what are the main steps in KMeans Model ?

-1- **Initialization:** The algorithm starts by randomly selecting K data points from the dataset as initial cluster centroids .
+1- **Initialization:** The algorithm starts by randomly selecting K data points from the dataset as initial cluster centroids.

 2- **Assignment":** For each data point in the dataset, the algorithm calculates the distance between the point and each of the K centroids.
-The data point is assigned to the cluster whose centroid is closest to it .
+The data point is assigned to the cluster whose centroid is closest to it.

 3- **Update Centroid:** : After assigning all data points to clusters, the algorithm updates the cluster centroids by computing the mean (average) of all data points assigned to each cluster.
 These new centroids represent the updated cluster centers .